tyler-technologies-oss/forge-design-system/blog/2023-03-22-angular-proxies/index.md

 tags: [forge, angular, custom-elements, web-components]
 ---

 The Angular framework does a "pretty good" job of working with Web Components out of the box, but having to use `CUSTOM_ELEMENTS_SCHEMA` weakens template type-checking overall, can mask errors, and doesn't provide any autocomplete or IntelliSense.
-As of v.2.1.0 of the `forge-angular` library, however, released in November 2022, it's no longer necessary to specify the schema, and if you import the associated modules, Forge components can be used as though they were Angular components!
+As of v2.1.0 of the `@tylertech/forge-angular` library, however, released in November 2022, it's no longer necessary to specify the schema, and if you import the associated modules, Forge components can be used as though they were Angular components!

 <!-- truncate -->